 “VIDA is unique in its commitment to creating a welcoming environment, which can be hard to do in the fitness industry,” the 32-year-old Philadelphia native says.
 “I remember when I first moved to D.C., I was a little intimidated by how fit everyone was at VIDA.
 It’s totally understandable to feel like a novice when everyone around you seems to know exactly what they’re doing.
 But I quickly realized that those were my own preconceptions, and that VIDA is full of people who want you to succeed and to get stronger.
 VIDA taught me that you don’t have to be a fitness professional to start your fitness adventure.”

 McMichael’s fitness goals for 2020 are to continue getting stronger through SweatBox and to find “new ways to venture out of my fitness comfort zone,” he says.
 “Things that used to intimidate me no longer do, so it’s time to find the next challenge.”

 McMichael came to Washington two-and-a-half years ago because of his husband’s job.
-He and David Lambert have been together for 10 years, married for seven.
+He and Evan Lambert have been together for 10 years, married for seven.
 They live in Columbia Heights.

 McMichael enjoys sofa time with his dog watching “bad TV” in his downtime.

 How long have you been out and who was the hardest person to tell?

 I started coming out to friends in high school, but didn’t come out to family until late in college.
 The hardest person to tell was my Mom, which in retrospect is odd since she’s probably the most liberal and open-minded person I know.
 I told her while I was driving her somewhere.
 It was just the two of us, and she basically told me she already knew.

 Who’s your LGBTQ hero?